-User-managed kernels have no predefined execution mode.
+User-managed PL kernels have no predefined execution mode.
 It is up to the kernel designer to implement the control protocol and the execution mechanism.
-It is the application developer's responsibility to manage the operation of the kernel by executing appropriate sequences of register reads and writes from the host application, in accordance with the user-defined control protocol of the kernel.
+It is the application developer's responsibility to manage the operation of the kernel by executing appropriate sequences of register reads and writes from the software application, in accordance with the user-defined control protocol of the kernel.

-XRT-managed kernels, as described in Supported Kernel Execution Models in the XRT documentation, provide defined kernel execution modes supporting overlapping execution of the kernel, or sequential execution.
+XRT-managed PL kernels, as described in Supported Kernel Execution Models in the XRT documentation, provide defined kernel execution modes supporting overlapping execution of the kernel, or sequential execution.

 - The default control protocol,